-We performed the audit according to the planned scope and timing letter previously distributed to you and dated February 28, 2018.
+We performed the audit according to the planned scope and timing previously communicated to you in our meeting about planning matters on January 31, 2019.

 Significant Audit Findings

 Qualitative Aspects of Accounting Practices

 Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by the Authority are described in Note 1 to the financial statements.